kevinmneal/spadefoot_machinelearning_R/speasouth_nichemodeling_20200501.md

 ### Generating pseudoabsences

-  - Don’t have “true” absences, but we can generate a sample of points that cover most of the area in question, but with a buffer (2 km or so) around the presence points that is unsampled
+  - Don’t have “true” absences, but we can generate a sample of points that cover most of the area in question, but with a buffer around the presence points that is unsampled
   - Spatially filter as above, using a grid

 <!-- end list -->